School Gardens Program

 The lessons support the BC Ministry of Education Integrated Resource Package (IRP) Guidelines for Science.
 Several of these lessons have been translated to French and you can find them here: Lesson 3, lesson 7 and lesson 9.

-*NEW Two activity sheets in french from lesson 8 (translated by Françoise Raunet) on insect anatomy and insect life cycles
+Two activity sheets in french from lesson 8 (translated by Françoise Raunet) on insect anatomy and insect life cycles

 The development of the Green Thumbs at School lesson book was made possible by funding provided by the Vancouver Foundation.

-The consultation consists of an on-site visit to discuss and determine best garden locations, aspect, water sources, quick soil test, best suited fruit and vegetable varieties, composting systems, materials sourcing and funding sources.
+SPEC provides one-on-one consultations for new or existing school gardens through a site assessment (September to October and March only).
+The consultation consists of an on-site visit to discuss and determine best garden locations, aspect, water sources, crop planning, addressing climate adaptability, composting systems, infastructure, and materials sourcing and funding sources.
+Virtual site assessments are available as well (pricing varies).

 Please choose from one of two options for the site visit questionnaire.